 Sandy finally found the work, family, performance balance with a band called “DoubleVision”.
 DoubleVision was the premier Boston wedding band.
 The material was vocally challenging so she knew it was perfect for her immediately.
 That chapter ended after more than a decade, but all the members became close friends and continually stay in touch.

-Sandy rejoined some of her Cheers band mates a couple of years ago and they got back into sequencing thing and the formation of great Top 40 dance band named “The Synergy Band” or Synergy for short.
-That band has seen several changes over the last couple of years since Sandy moved to CA in 2014, but when they get Sandy up on the stage the joint starts rockin.
+Sandy rejoined some of her Cheers band mates a couple of years ago and they got back into the sequencing thing and the formation of great Top 40 dance band named “The Synergy Band” or Synergy for short.
+That band has seen several changes over the last couple of years since Sandy moved to CA in 2014, but when they get Sandy up on the stage the joint starts rockin like it was yesterday.

 Sandy brought her talent and experience to the studio to work with Jeff Williams and their daughter Casey Lee Williams on the recording and writting of songs for the soundtracks of Red vs. Blue and the critically aclaimed RWBY animated series from Rooster Teeth.
 In the summer of 2012 Sandy, her daugher Casey Lee (vocals), her son John DeChistopher, Jr. (drums) and Jeff Williams went out to RTX 2012 in Austin, TX to perform their work live with he rest of the very talented band for thousands of enthusiastic Red vs. Blue fans.